Reggie McClain: Seattle Mariners

 On August 2, 2019, the Mariners selected McClain's contract and promoted him to the major leagues.
 He made his major league debut that night versus the Houston Astros, recording two strikeouts while allowing three runs in one inning of relief.
 He pitched to a 1–1 record and a 6.00 ERA in 21 innings pitched for Seattle.
 McClain was designated for assignment by the Mariners on January 24, 2020.

 Philadelphia Phillies

 On January 31, 2020, McClain was claimed off waivers by the Philadelphia Phillies.
-McClain was designated for assignment by the Phillies on August 31, 2020.
+McClain was designated for assignment by the Phillies on August 31.
 At the time of his designation, McClain had pitched in five games for the Phillies in 2020, pitching to a 5.06 ERA over 5 1/3 innings.
 He was outrighted on September 3.

 New York Yankees

-On December 10, 2020, the New York Yankees selected McClain from the Phillies in the minor league phase of the 2020 Rule 5 draft.
-The Yankees invited McClain to spring training as a non-roster player.
+On December 10, 2020, the New York Yankees selected McClain from the Phillies in the minor league phase of the Rule 5 draft.
+The Yankees invited McClain to spring training in 2021 as a non-roster player.
 The Yankees assigned him to the Scranton/Wilkes-Barre RailRiders.
 On July 21, McClain combined with Luis Gil and Stephen Ridings to throw a no-hitter.

-He elected free agency on November 10, 2022.
+McClain made 17 appearances for Triple-A Scranton in 2022, struggling to an 0-1 record and 7.56 ERA with 16 strikeouts across 16 2/3 innings of work.
+He elected free agency following the season on November 10, 2022.